About this Guest Post

 The people I met at IWMW were really nice, and very open with their knowledge.
 Whether it was in plenary sessions or conversations at the pub, everyone was very collegial and open.
 It didn’t matter if the person worked at a small sixth form school or an Oxford college – they shared.
 They answered my questions – not just about technology but about British customs and slang.

 It was my pleasure to reciprocate that sharing by leading a session about the relatively new (at the time) world of Amazon Web Services and their new server on demand product.
 In a very nicely appointed classroom, a dozen or so folks launched cloud-based servers and it was gratifying to watch their reactions to this exciting path we were all heading down.
-[Note details of the session are available on Lanyrd and the slides are hosted on Slideshare].
+[Note details of the session are available on the IWMW 2009 website and the slides are hosted on Slideshare].

 They weren’t just generous with their thoughts and ideas – they were generous in their actions as well.